 The Principal's Award is allocated by the Principal to a candidate who has achieved an exceptional level in the Entrance Examination as well as one or more additional scholarship disciplines.
 Shortlisted candidates may be invited for an interview with the Principal and Head of Senior School.
 Please note that candidates cannot apply for the Principal's Award.

-Church Schools Foundation Assisted Places are available that offer a means tested bursary on a sliding scale.
-These are awarded from Year 7 until Year 11 of the Senior School and are reviewed annually.
+We offer a limited number of means tested Church Schools Foundation Bursaries, these are awarded from Year 7 until Year 11 of the Senior School and are reviewed annually.
 Please note that Bursary applications for combined incomes over £70,000 may not be considered.
 There is also a percentage reduction in the fees for daughters of full time members of the Clergy.

 Download Church Schools Foundation Bursary Application Form